HenriquedoVal/shellserver/README.md

 Pwsh module cmdlets:

 - `Get-ShellServerBuffer`: get output if it is set to 'buffer'.
 Pass `-k` to keep the content in memory.
-- `Switch-ServerTimeout`: arg in ms.
+- `Switch-ShellServerTimeout`: arg in ms.
-- `Switch-ServerOpt`: Sets most of the argv options in runtime:
+- `Switch-ShellServerOptions`: Sets most of the argv options in runtime:
     - use-git
     - use-gitstatus: Use gitstatus subpackage for git status info
     - use-pygit2